 A rigorous ‘coarse screening’ process was completed against criteria such as space, land zoning, proximity to residential areas, ecology and other factors which led to the selection of a small number of options which were looked at in more detail in order to determine the preferred solution.
 A concept design (comprising site layout and pipeline routes) for each option was created and a desktop environmental review completed (including carbon footprint calculations) to allow a further ‘fine screening’ assessment to be undertaken, resulting in each option receiving a ‘quality’ score.
 Each was then costed with the ‘whole life costs’ developed over periods of 25 and 50 years.
 The cost and quality scores were then combined on a 70:30 quality:cost ratio (also undergoing a sensitivity check at 50:50) to ensure the best solution was chosen, not necessarily the cheapest.

-This process resulted in the preferred site being the fields adjacent to the Peel Power Station.
+This process resulted in the preferred site being the fields adjacent to the Peel Power Station and further information will be provided within the planning application.

 The Glenfaba House site will be sold following receipt of planning approval for the preferred site.